-In this article, I will talk about the Lithium app, an e-book reader that is specifically designed to read books in the EPUB format.
+In this article, I will talk about the Lithium app, an e-book reader specifically designed to read books in the EPUB format.
 I will also dive into what an EPUB file is and how it came to be.
-If you want to know more about the Lithium EPUB reader app, continue reading below.
+If you want to know more about the Lithium EPUB reader app, check out the rest of this article.

-Electronic books, also known as ebooks, e-books, or eBooks, refers to book publications in digital form comprised by texts, images, or both, and can be read on computers and other electronic devices.
+Electronic books, also known as ebooks, e-books, or eBooks, refer to book publications in digital form comprised by texts, images, or both.
+They can be read on computers and other electronic devices.

-Several dedicated e-book reading devices called e-readers that have been developed to support this type of reading.
+Several dedicated e-book reading devices, called e-readers, have been developed to support this type of reading.

-While some refer to an e-book as an electronic version of a printed one, this may not be hold true at all times as some e-books don’t have printed versions and were directly published in electronic form.
+While some refer to an e-book as an electronic version of a printed one, this may not hold true at all times, as some e-books don’t have printed versions and were directly published in electronic form.

-E-books gained traction in the 2000s but eventually overtook hardcovers in the 2010s.
+E-books gained traction in the 2000s and eventually overtook hardcovers in the 2010s.

 Advantages of E-Books Over Printed Publications

 For technical and educational books, you may even use bookmarks or write comments on pages that you need for later referencing.
-You can even find bookmarks by searching for terms or concepts can be done by simply using the search button rather than flipping through the pages of a printed material.
+You can even find bookmarks by searching for terms or concepts, which can be done by simply using the search button rather than flipping through the pages of printed material.